·Research

 A transformer-based model operates on tokens defined by a learned tokenizer (BPE, SentencePiece, Tiktoken) over raw input bytes or characters.
 The tokenization is itself a function of the training distribution, and is not hand-designed.
 The downstream layers receive embeddings: dense vectors in Rd\mathbb{R}^d that are learned representations of the token.
 The embeddings carry semantic structure: similar tokens have nearby embeddings, and the similarity is induced by the training objective rather than by a hand-coded similarity metric.

-The implication: a heuristic that operates on byte-level tokens cannot benefit from the semantic structure that surrounding context induces.
+A byte-level heuristic cannot use semantic structure induced by surrounding context.
 The strings s3lect, select, SELECT, and sel%65ct are four different tokens (or sequences of tokens, since the learned tokenizer may split them differently) to a regex and to the model's input layer.
 The difference is what happens downstream.
 A learned model can often map these variants to similar internal representations when the surrounding context supports the SQL interpretation; a byte-level rule must enumerate the surface forms or rely on normalization.
 A monitor operating only at the byte surface sees four different patterns and must enumerate each.
 A monitor operating on downstream representations can, in principle, see one pattern with four surface forms.

 3.2 Feature space construction